deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    When starting the installer, use its image from the registry, into which Deckhouse images were previously pushed, and not from the public registry.
 For example, use an address like `your.private.registry.com:5000/deckhouse/ee/install:stable` instead of `registry.deckhouse.io/deckhouse/ee/install:stable`.

-   During installation use the address of your registry and authorization data in the `InitConfiguration` resource (parameters [imagesRepo](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-imagesrepo), [registryDockerCfg](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-registrydockercfg) or [step 3](/gs/bm-private/step3.html) of the Getting started guide).
+   During installation add the address of your registry and authorization data to the `InitConfiguration` resource (parameters [imagesRepo](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-imagesrepo), [registryDockerCfg](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-registrydockercfg) or [step 3](/gs/bm-private/step3.html) of the Getting started guide).

 ### How do I switch a running Deckhouse cluster to use a third-party registry?